Friday, January 30, 2026

 "You're in luck," a smooth voice purred from the dark.

 Lisa jumped.
-Romance stepped out from behind a stack of crates, looking immaculate in his white suit and flashy gold jewelry.
+Romance stepped out from behind a stack of crates, looking immaculate in his white suit, pink cape, and flashy gold jewelry.

 "You happen to know the Zone's best smuggler."
 He reached into his breast pocket and produced a small data chip emblazoned with a heart and devil horns.
 "This map is current.
 I promise."
 He held it out to Ghost, winking.
 "If you survive this, I could use a pickpocket with your skills."